Frequently asked questions

 Psychiatrist, Psychologist, Counsellor, Social Worker, Mental Health Practitioner…the list goes on.
 You are not alone if you read these titles and aren’t quite sure what type of professional support you need!

-The choice of which mental health service provider you see is a personal one and will come down to your individual goals and reasons for accessing support.
+The choice of which service provider you see is a personal one and will come down to your individual needs and reasons for accessing support.

-Counsellors in Australia do not diagnose mental health conditions or write reports in the same was as Psychologists and instead many Counsellors are able to support the ‘whole person’.
+Counsellors in Australia do not diagnose mental health conditions or write reports and assessments in the same was as Psychologists and instead many Counsellors are able to support the ‘whole person’.

-I chose to study Counselling as I resonate with humanistic approaches and relationship-based practice as the foundation of my support.
+I chose to study Counselling as I resonate with humanistic approaches and relationship-based practice as the foundation of my support and have done extensive additional training and education following my university degree.

 With many complex barriers to accessing Psychology and Psychiatry in Australia, Counselling provides an alternative or additional option for people requiring support, without the need for a diagnosis or extensive wait times.